spotahome/kooper/docs/concepts.md

 In kubernetes world the way of retrieving resources is listing or watching (streaming events) them.
 In Kubernetes client libraries they are called [listerwatchers](https://github.com/kubernetes/client-go/blob/1b825e3a786379cb2ae2edc98a39e9c8cd68ee3c/tools/cache/listwatch.go#L35-L41).
 They know how to list and watch a resource kind.

 In this framework we have the concept of `Retriever` It knows how to list, watch and create a void object so we can know the kind of the Retriever by inspecting the object.
-Is defined [here](https://github.com/spotahome/kooper/tree/master/operator/retrieve)
+It is defined [here](https://github.com/spotahome/kooper/tree/master/operator/retrieve)

 ```go
 type Retriever interface {